 4. The gradient shimming failed.

 A good lineshape needs re-shimming for each sample.
 The shimming method uses gradients and the gradient amplifier can sometimes fail.
 If the lineshape is very bad, but you are sure the sample is correctly positioned, look at the back of the console.
 On the top (Fig. 2) there is a unit “Pulsed Field Gradient Amplifier and Temperature Controller”.
+On the top of PFG, the “enable” light should be on.
 On the “Temperature” part, the “STATE” and “ERROR” lights should be off.
 If either light is on, reset the unit.
 Turn off the HEATER switch, wait for 10 seconds and turn it back on.
-If both lights “STATE” and “ERROR” are off, the gradient should now work.